-Lawrence Williams is an assistant professor of Marketing at the Leeds School of Business, University of Colorado Boulder.
+Lawrence Williams is an associate professor of Marketing at the Leeds School of Business, University of Colorado Boulder.
 He received his Ph.D. in Psychology at Yale University in 2008.
 In his research, Dr. Williams examines the subtle influence of environmental cues on consumer behavior, the impact of psychological distance on consumers’ emotional judgments, and the mechanisms of self-regulation and self-control.
 His research has been published in the Journal of Consumer Research, Psychological Science, and Science, amongst other outlets.

 Honors and Distinctions